 During time period T2, the test equipment shall send a sequence of messages with Timing Advance Command MAC Control Elements, with Timing Advance Command value specified in table A.13.4.2.1.1-3.
 This value shall result in changes of the timing advance used by the UE, and the accuracy of the change shall then be measured, using the NPUSCH sent from the UE.

-As specified in Clause 7.22A.2.1, the UE adjusts its uplink timing at sub-frame n+12 for a timing advance command received in sub-frame n, where sub-frame n refers to the last subframe in the repetition period in which the MAC control element containing timing advance command was received.
+As specified in Clause 7.22A.2.1, the UE adjusts its uplink timing at sub-frame n+12+ k-Offset-r17+1 for a timing advance command received in sub-frame n, where sub-frame n refers to the last subframe in the repetition period in which the MAC control element containing timing advance command was received and k-Offset-r17 is specified in [2].
 In addition, the UE shall not apply a TA command during an uplink repetition period.
 The timing advance adjustment accuracy is verified via the uplink transmission of NPUSCH carrying ACK/NACK response to the NPDSCH carrying TA command. k0 in ACK/NACK resource filed in DCI is set as 13.

 The UE Time Alignment Timer, described in Clause 5.2 in TS 36.321, shall be configured so that it does not expire in the duration of the test.